stevedekorte/strvct.net/README.md

 ### Master-Detail Views

 A **Master-Detail View** is used to present a domain object.
-Its master section contains a **Tile Stack** presenting the subnodes of the domain object and its detail section presents the domain object for the selected subnode tile (which itself may be a master-detail view).

-The master section supports optional header and footer views which can be used to flexibly implement features like search, message input, or group actions.
+Its master section contains a **Tile Stack** presenting the subnodes of the domain object and its detail section presents the domain object for the selected subnode tile, which itself may be a master-detail view.The master section also supports optional header and footer views which can be used to flexibly implement features like search, message input, or group actions.

 <diagram>
 Master-Detail View